spfuu/shSonos/README.md

     chmod +x sonos_broker
     ./sonos_broker

-Normally, the script finds the interal ip address of your computer.
+Normally, the script finds the internal ip address of your computer.
 If not, you have to edit your sonos_broker.cfg.

     [sonos_broker]
     server_ip = x.x.x.x